HP disables its customers’ printers for using ink cartridges from competing companies And justifies it by the need to ensure their safety

 2023-05-15 13:57:32

 HP is disabling customer printers that use competitor ink cartridges.
 The manufacturer proceeds by the remote application of updates which have the effect of preventing the printers from functioning if they are not equipped with approved ink cartridges.
 The company justifies it by the need to ensure consumer safety.
-The chart rekindles the debate about how printer manufacturers are eroding user property rights to benefit their businesses.
+The chart rekindles the debate regarding how printer manufacturers are eroding user property rights to benefit their businesses.

 I was printing a lot of documents for an urgent job and I had to change the cartridge.
 Unbeknownst to me, HP electronically broke into my apartment overnight and disabled my printer, demanding ransom if I didn’t use its ink.
 I refused and I refuse to do it, reports a printer owner.